-This is the 3rd and final post answering the question: when is it time to change doctors?
+This is the 3rd and final post answering the question: when is it time to for a new doctor?
 Having a positive relationship with each of your doctors, participating in the decision-making process, and trusting your doctor can all help you get the best healthcare possible.
-There are some issues that should lead you to look for a new doctor, while other issues may not bother you enough to make what can be a difficult transition.
-Is it time for a new doctor?

 You can’t get an appointment.